 As ambitious as transforming the factory into an AI-run facility may be, several bolts and screws remain loose, so to speak.

-Not surprisingly, the challenges lay on the human side of the equation.
+Not surprisingly, some of the challenges lay on the human side of the equation.

 Decision makers are either not ready or unable to comply with the exacting quality regulations and standards required to set up AI in factories.
 Too many elements need to be connected — i.e., sensors, communication devices, other high-tech tools — yet most plants are still in the demo stages.

 The internal processes of most managers still operate in an old-fashioned way.
 Many of them are reluctant to adopt new technologies or cling to legacy systems.

 Then there’s the critical issue of data.
 AI, especially machine learning algorithms, require massive amounts of data inputs.
 However, companies are unwilling to share their information, concerned that revealing them will blunt their competitive edge.